jamesafranke/MacroArrays.jl/README.md

 Julia package for high-level loading and manipulating multidimensional labeled arrays.
 Mostly designed for working with Earth System data cubes...but should hopefully be extensible to other scientific fields.

 The package essentially tries to combine the functionality of the python package [xarray](https://docs.xarray.dev/en/stable/) with the reduction/transformation macros from [DataFramesMeta.jl](https://juliadata.github.io/DataFramesMeta.jl/stable/).
-In contrast to [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) and [YAXArrays.jl](https://github.com/JuliaDataCubes/YAXArrays.jl), this package focuses on loading **existing** data cubes (preferably on the cloud) and getting to training/analysis stacks as reproducibly as possible with the use of macros and [Chain.jl](https://github.com/jkrumbiegel/Chain.jl).
+In contrast to [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) and [YAXArrays.jl](https://github.com/JuliaDataCubes/YAXArrays.jl), this package focuses on loading **existing** data cubes (preferably on the cloud) and getting to training/analysis stacks as cleanly as possible with the use of macros and [Chain.jl](https://github.com/jkrumbiegel/Chain.jl).

 Current support for zarr and NetCDFs files.
 Macro naming mirror DataFramesMeta.jl with a preceding A e.g. @subset => @Asubset.